 Note that's "may" increase.
 There are some scenarios in which it can cost you.

-You’re driving home from work one day, paying close attention to the road ahead and the drivers around you, when suddenly a man or woman that paying more attention to their cell phone conversation runs a stop sign and rams into the side of your vehicle.
+Say you’re driving home from work one day, paying close attention to the road ahead and the drivers around you when suddenly another driver runs a stop sign and rams into the side of your vehicle.

-Thankfully, neither you or the other driver are hurt -- but your vehicle certainly is.
+Thankfully, no one is hurt, but your vehicle certainly is.
 You have good car insurance and know that you’re not at fault, so you carefully document the damage, exchange information with the other driver, and file a police report.
-However, when you call to tell your friend about the accident, they caution you to think twice about filing a claim with your car insurance, claiming that your rates could increase.
-Are they correct?
+Sounds good.

 What You Can Do About It

-If you are currently filing a not-at-fault claim and your insurance carrier surcharges, it would probably benefit you to start shopping for a new carrier.
-Surcharges are applied on your insurance renewal date, so you have some time between filing and actually paying for the surcharge.
+If you file a not-at-fault claim and your insurance carrier raises your rate, it would probably be in your best interests to start shopping for a new carrier.
+New charges are applied on your insurance renewal date, so you should have some time between filing and actually paying for the surcharge.